-INVESTIGATIVE SUBSYSTEM: This subsystem is designed to support the investigative requirements of the Criminal Justice Community in their endeavors to solve crimes and investigate suspect illegal activity.
+INVESTIGATIVE SUBSYSTEM: This subsystem is designed to support the investigative requirements of the Criminal Justice Community in their endeavors to solve crimes and investigate suspected illegal activity.

-Modus Operandi (MO) Application: Col·lection of information regarding individuals involved in certain types of crime and the methods used in commission of these crimes.
+'Modus Operandi (MO) Application: Collection of information regarding individuals involved in certain types of crime and the methods used in commission of these crimes.
 Various reporting methods are provided including on-line browsing capability.

-Intelligence Application: This application collects and disseminates information regarding various illegal activities.
-For example, organized crime and racketeering.
+Intelligence Application: This application collects and disseminates information regarding various related activities, e.g., organized crime and racketeering.